akwaaa/akwaaa/README.md

 - my username is ākwa, i'm a very lazy individual

-- i am currently learning front-end web developing ✿
+- i am currently learning front-end web-development ✿

 - my pronouns are she/they, mix them if u want